onionych/USTB-SV1K/README.md

 This is a mirror for the original dataset (http://prir.ustb.edu.cn/TexStar/MOMV-text-detection/).

 ## Citation
-Please cite the following paper if you are using the code/model in your research paper.
+Please cite the following paper if you are using the dataset in your research paper.

     @article{DBLP:journals/pami/YinYHH14,
       author    = {Xu{-}Cheng Yin and